LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

    capture block or Lasso page has completed or a ``fail`` method is called.
 May take a conditional expression as a parameter that limits executing the capture block to when the conditional statement evaluates to true.
-If an error occurs in the Lasso code before the handle block is defined then the handle's capture block will not be executed.
+If an error occurs in the Lasso code before the handle block is defined, then the handle's capture block will not be executed.

 .. method:: handle_failure()